Guildhall, Vermont

-Guildhall (/ˈgɪlhɔːl/ GIL-hawl) is a town in and the shire town (county seat) of Essex County, Vermont.
+Guildhall (/ˈgɪlhɔːl/ GIL-hawl) is a town in and the shire town (county seat) of Essex County, Vermont, United States.
 As of the 2020 census, the population was 262.
 According to a large sign in the town center, it is the only town in the world so named.
 The name derives from a meeting house on the square called the Guildhall.

-Guildhall is part of the Berlin, NH–VT Micropolitan Statistical Area.
+Guildhall is part of the Berlin, New Hampshire – Vermont Micropolitan Statistical Area.